Have you been Charged with Assault on an Unborn Child in Georgia?

 It was not violent injury: While there is not specific definition for what constitutes violent injury, most courts have taken the view liberally and have extended it to include essentially any attempts to injure an unborn child.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
-Your Georgia Assault Attorney will investigate all the details surrounding your case and evaluate your options.
+Your Georgia Assault on an Unborn Child Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of Assault Attorneys will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of Assault on an Unborn Attorneys in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.